Culture of Baltimore: Chicken box

 The "chicken box" consists of 4–6 chicken wings, served in a fast food carry out box with some kind of French fries (wedged "western fries", curly fries, or regular fries).
 Toppings usually consist of salt, pepper, and ketchup, although hot sauce is also popular.
-The item is chiefly sold at independent fried chicken shops and deli/Chinese carry-outs in the city.
-Chicken boxes are usually enjoyed with "Half and Half", a drink combining iced tea and lemonade (referred to elsewhere in the United States as an "Arnold Palmer").
+The item is chiefly sold at independent fried chicken shops and deli/Chinese take-out in the city.
+Chicken boxes are usually eaten with "Half and Half", a drink combining iced tea and lemonade (referred to elsewhere in the United States as an "Arnold Palmer").

 Berger Cookies

 Berger Cookies are a kind of cookie that enjoys immense popularity in Baltimore and Washington, D.C.
 They are made from vanilla shortbread covered in a fudge ganache.
 The recipe was originally brought from Germany to Baltimore by George and Henry Berger in 1835; they are now produced and sold by DeBaufre Bakeries, although there are many imitators of the style.